aislan-michel/my-dotnet-template/README.md

 ### requirements

 - git
-- dotnet SDK of your choice
+- .net SDK of your choice

 ### parameters